SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 #+PROPERTY: header-args:python+ :async yes
 ```

 When a kernel is initialized, an associated REPL buffer is also created with a name like `*jupyter-repl[python 3.9.2]-hello*`.
-That may also come in handy, although you may prefer running a standalone REPL, doing which will be discussed further.

-Also, one advantage of emacs-jupyter is that kernel requests for input are queried through the minibuffer.
+One advantage of emacs-jupyter over the standard Org source execution is that kernel requests for input are queried through the minibuffer.
 So, you can run a code like this:

 ```text
 #+begin_src python